 Wondering what UGI means? it stands for “U got it.”

 Unlike stability balls and medicine balls, the UGI ball you use to get “UGI fit” is soft and flexible.
-The ball comes with a DVD that shows you how to do 5 workouts, an instructional guide as well as a food guide and iPhone app with interval timer.
+The ball comes with a DVD that shows you how to do 5 workouts, an instructional guide as well as a food guide and iPhone app with the interval timer.

 The UGI Fit DVD leads you through a series of exercises, both cardio and strength, you do with a UGI ball.
 The exercises target every area of your body, especially your core, and offer lots of variety.

 Having done one of these workouts myself, I can tell you that you’re in constant motion the whole time and the workouts DO get your heart rate up.

 Using the ball, you’ll do short bursts of cardio with strength segments using the ball as resistance.
 Because the ball is relatively light in weight, you won’t build significant muscle mass with this workout.
 Instead, you’ll burn fat, boost your cardiovascular fitness and improve your functional fitness.